gagalyash/movie-recommender-system/README.md

 1. **Content-based Filtering:** These suggest recommendations based on the item metadata (movie, product, song, etc).
 Here, the main idea is if a user likes an item, then the user will also like items similar to it.
 2. **Collaboration-based Filtering:** These systems make recommendations by grouping the users with similar interests.
 For this system, metadata of the item is not required.

-**In this project, we are building a Content-based recommendation engine for movies.**

 # Links and Resources Used
 <li>Streamlit Library: <a href="https://www.streamlit.io/">https://www.streamlit.io/</a>
 <li>Dataset Link: <a href="https://www.kaggle.com/tmdb/tmdb-movie-metadata/"> https://www.kaggle.com/tmdb/tmdb-movie-metadata/<a>